 Accountant Ratification Proposal.
 Ratification of the appointment of Rosenfield & Co. requires the affirmative vote of a majority of the voting power of the issued and outstanding shares of the Company's common stock, represented in person (including virtually) or by proxy at the Annual Meeting and entitled to vote thereon.
 Abstentions, which are considered present and entitled to vote on this matter, will have the same effect as a vote "AGAINST" this proposal.
 Brokerage firms are generally entitled to vote for the ratification of the appointment of auditors in the absence of instructions from the beneficial owner of the shares.
-To the extent any brokerage firms do not vote on this proposal, such broker non-votes will not be considered present and entitled to vote on this matter.
+To the extent any brokerage firms do not vote on this proposal, such broker non-votes will not be considered present and entitled to vote on this matter and will not have any effect on the vote on this matter.